bigmlcom/bigmler/docs/index.rst

 BigMLer Install and Authentication on Windows
 =============================================

-To install BigMLer on Windows environments, you'll Python installed.
+To install BigMLer on Windows environments, you'll need Python installed.
-The code has been tested with Python 3.10 and you can create a conda environment with that Python version or download it from `Python for Windows
+The code has been tested with Python 3.10 and you can create a *conda* environment with that Python version or download it from `Python for Windows
 <http://www.python.org/download/>`_ and install it.
-In the last case, you'll
+In the latter case, you'll
 also need too install the ``pip`` tool to install BigMLer.

-To install ``pip``, first you need to open your command line window (write ``cmd`` in the input field that appears when you click on ``Start`` and hit ``enter``).
+To install ``pip``, first you need to open your command terminal window (write ``cmd`` in the input field that appears when you click on ``Start`` and hit ``enter``).
 Then you can follow the steps described, for example, in this `guide